FransUrbo/drive-by-wire/README.md

 Eventually, when I get the actuator, I'll be able to read the position of the actuator on GPIO26, which is set as an Input.
 Then I can from there calculate how much to move the actuator in either direction to select the desired gear.

+In the meantime, this is now simulated by knowing what button is enabled and substracting the button selected.
+From there, we get a positive or negative value, and we use that to simulate the move of the actuator.

 If I press the same, already selected, drive button, its LED will just blink three times and not do anything other than that.